 As you plan your visit to Joshua Tree National Park, you might be surprised to learn just how much this popular park has to offer.
 As a Joshua Tree addict frequent visitor myself, I have really gotten to know the many nooks and crannies in the park.

-1. The Park is… Primitive.
+1. The Park is Primitive.
+Plan Ahead.

-Here you will NOT find:
+But, here you will not find:

 - Running water